AeonDigital/Shell-MSE-Main-Module/src/mse/interface/show/prompt/man/en-us.md

 - l | list  : expects a response based on a predefined list.
 - v | value : accepts any response as valid.

+For 'bool' types the comparison of values will always be made in insensitive case and will ignore glyphs (see parameters below).

 &nbsp;